 Butterflies NEED You!
 Be a Butterfly Hero!

 Butterflies, bees, flies…pollinators!
-We have to have them to live.
-Without pollinators, our food doesn’t grow.
-Did you know butterflies are GREAT pollinators?
+Without pollinators, we can’t survive.
 Did you know butterfly populations are on the decline?
 Butterflies need you.
 Be a butterfly hero.

 Did you know the Monarch butterfly population is down by more than 90 percent?
 Ninety percent folks, this is alarming!
 Monarchs are one of the most interesting creatures in nature because of their great migration each year.
 Monarchs are also seen as a barometer to measure our ecological health as well as populations of all types of pollinators.